ainsleyclark/ainsleyclark/README.md

 ## ainsley.dev

-I’m highly talented, well respected Full Stack Software Engineer with a passion for technology of all kinds, I have built and deployed a multitude of highly scalable, tested and maintainable software applications, including SEO tools and API’s.
+A highly talented, well respected Full Stack Software Engineer with a passion for technology of all kinds, I have built and deployed a multitude of highly scalable, tested and maintainable software applications, including SEO tools and API’s.
 If you need software solutions for your business or your personal hobbies, contact me for an